Sustainability and the Environment

 Good Fish Guides

 The Marine Conservation Society’s Good Fish Guide is one of the longest running sustainable seafood rating systems in Europe.
-We have previously offered complementary guides to each guest, and now that a continually up-to-date guide is available online, we invite anyone and everyone to check out the latest seafood sustainability ratings on the digital guide here.
+We have previously offered complementary printed guides to each guest, and now that a continually up-to-date guide is available online, we invite anyone and everyone to check out the latest seafood sustainability ratings on the digital Good Fish Guide here.

 Educating Children on Seafood Sustainability

-We run a free, award-winning educational Kids Club for Primary 7 schoolchildren in the local community in which we bring schoolchildren on a trip to the local fish market to teach them about different fish and shellfish species and the importance of sustainable fish stocks, as well as an interactive workshop at the restaurant to learn how sustainable fishing provides a better, more secure livelihood for our fishing communities.
+We run a free, award-winning educational Kids Club for Primary 7 schoolchildren in the local community in which we bring schoolchildren on a trip to the local fish market to teach them about different fish and shellfish species and the importance of sustainable fish stocks, as well as an interactive workshop at the restaurant to learn how sustainable fishing improves our local marine ecosystems and provides a better, more secure livelihood for our fishing communities.

 Providing for the Homeless and Food Insecure